rvk-utd/hanna/README.md

 ---

-See [README-old.md](README-old.md) for more, slightly outdated, info.
+See [README-old.md](README-old.md) for more, yet somewhat outdated, info.